ritter-crt/cloak/README.md

 ## Cloak

-Platform for exchange, sell and buy sewing patterns
+Platform to exchange, sell and buy sewing patterns

 ---